+Detailed Results by Impact Category

+Global Warming Potential

-displays the baseline GWP results for treatment configurations treating mixed wastewater for NPR at the building scale.
-Table 4-3 lists the percent contribution of several process categories to gross, positive GWP (i.e. calculated relative to non-negative impact).
+Figure 4-2 displays GWP results for building scale treatment configurations treating mixed wastewater for NPR.
+Table 4-2 lists the percent contribution of several process categories to gross, positive GWP (i.e. calculated relative to non-negative impact).

 The AnMBR demonstrates the highest net GWP impact among the presented technologies.
-Continuous biogas sparging, post-treatment, and brine disposal eliminate the AnMBR benefit of avoiding aeration energy.
-Biogas energy recovery, and the associated avoided natural gas combustion, reduces GWP by approximately 20 percent.
-The cumulative effect of post-treatment processes indicate that the AnMBR system may be more practical for production of irrigation water, where removing ammonia to achieve the chlorine residual required for indoor NPR would not be required.
-Table 4-3 shows that chemical and transport use associated with post-treatment processes contribute strongly to GWP impact.
+Continuous biogas sparging, post-treatment, and brine disposal negate the AnMBR benefit of avoiding aeration energy.
+Biogas energy recovery, and associated avoided natural gas combustion, reduces GWP by approximately 20 percent.
+The cumulative effect of post-treatment processes indicate that the AnMBR system may be more practical for production of irrigation water, where removing ammonia to achieve the chlorine residual required for indoor NPR would not be necessary.
+Table 4-2 shows that electricity and chemical consumption and transportation associated with post-treatment processes contribute strongly to GWP impact.

-Thermal energy recovery yields a considerable reduction in GWP impact, exceeding the GWP reductions associated with AnMBR biogas recovery.
+Thermal energy recovery considerably reduces GWP impact, exceeding the GWP reduction associated with AnMBR biogas recovery.
 Thermal recovery was modeled as occurring prior to wastewater treatment.
 Practical implementation of this sequence of unit processes needs to be studied further.
 Implementing thermal recovery prior to the main biological treatment step is likely less of an issue for graywater systems.
-Because thermal recovery occurs prior to treatment, the unit could also theoretically be combined with any of the assessed technologies (e.g., it could also be coupled with the RVFW or AnMBR).
-The RVFW system also showed comparatively low GWP results despite the significant pumping energy, infrastructure requirements, and need for ozone disinfection.
+Because thermal recovery occurs prior to treatment, the unit could also theoretically be combined with the RVFW.
+Thermal recovery is not likely to be a paired with the AnMBR, since the recovered thermal energy would reduce influent temperatures below those recommended for psychrophilic reactor operation.
+The RVFW system shows the lowest GWP results despite considerable pump energy use, infrastructure requirements, and the need for ozone disinfection.
 Electricity and infrastructure impacts contribute approximately 75 and 15 percent of positive GWP impact for the RVFW.
-GWP results are sensitive to the amount of treated wastewater that can be reused, as demonstrated by the significant water recycling credit.
+GWP results are sensitive to the amount of treated wastewater that can be reused, as demonstrated by the magnitude of the water recycling credit.
 Avoidance of potable water production and distribution reduces GWP impact by between 30 and 45 percent depending upon the system considered.
-Net GWP benefits are only seen for the AeMBR with thermal recovery under the high reuse scenario.
+Net GWP benefits are seen for the AeMBR with thermal recovery under the high reuse scenario.